Blaizzy/mlx-embeddings/docs/Homebrew-brew-Maintainer-Guide.md

 This document describes a few components of the `Homebrew/brew` repository that are useful for maintainers to be aware of, but don't necessarily need to appear in documentation for most users and contributors.

-## Reviewing PRs

-Using `gh pr checkout NUMBER` is a super easy way to check out a PR branch using the GitHub CLI.

-When reviewing a PR, use "comment", "approve", or "request changes" when submitting based on the following guidelines:

-- Comment: if the PR isn't quite ready to be merged
-- Approve: if you feel that the PR is in a good state to be merged, even if there are non-blocking changes you'd like to be made
-- Request changes: if you feel strongly that the PR is likely to cause a problem for users or have another reason to oppose the PR.

 ## Merging PRs

 Merging is done using the standard "Merge" button in the `Homebrew/brew` repository to preserve history and GPG commit signing.
 The "Squash and Merge" and "Rebase and Merge" buttons are disabled.